-A. The difference is that the Catholic version of scripture has additional books contained in the Old Testament that other translations (NKJV, NIV, etc.) do not.
+The difference between the Catholic version of the Bible and other translations is that it has additional books contained in the Old Testament that other translations (NKJV, NIV, etc.) do not.

 These added books in the Catholic Bible are known collectively as the Apocrypha.
 They include such books as Tobit, Judith, 1 and 2 Maccabees, etc. The Jews did not preserve these books down through the centuries, but certain Christians preserved them, seeing them as having spiritual value.

 The Jews, as well as Protestants (which use the same canon of the Old Testament), deny that they are inspired by God or have binding spiritual authority.
 The Roman Catholic Church felt otherwise, and made them officially part of the canon of Scripture at the Council of Trent in the sixteenth century.
 This Catholic council is famous for its response against charges brought against the church primarily from the Protestant Reformation.

 Early in the history of these books, indeed before the Roman Empire fell (476 A.D.), two of the leading Catholic writers, Jerome and Augustine, had a major debate over the Apocrypha.

 Jerome, who translated much of God's word into Latin for the Roman church (the Latin Vulgate version), denied the Apocrypha was inspired.
 Augustine felt otherwise, and believed them to have canonical authority.
 However, Augustine's position did not win out officially until over a thousand one-hundred years after his death.

 Some of the many problems with the Apocrypha are its absurd stories, historical errors and contradictions.
 The literary quality simply isn't very good, and they fail what (say) Josh McDowell might call the "internal evidence" test.
 You may find it worth tracking down his book "The New Evidence That Demands a Verdict" for further research in the area of Christian apologetics, or his "More Than a Carpenter."